A new 3-component Degasperis-Procesi hierarchy: Conserved quantities and bi-Hamiltonian structure of the 3-Novikov hierarchy

 \subsection{Hamiltonian structure}

-In this subsection, we will study the 3-DP hierarchy in view of bi-Hamiltonian structure.
-To begin with, the 3-DP equation (\ref{3ch}) is generated by the two conserved quantities $\Gamma_1, \Gamma_2$, and we have the following result. \begin{thm}The 3-DP equation (\ref{3ch}) is a bi-Hamiltonian system, namely, it may be written as where
+In this part, we will study the 3-Novikov hierarchy in the view of bi-Hamiltonian structure.
+Notice that the 3-Novikov system (\ref{3ch}) is generated by the two conserved quantities $\Gamma_1, \Gamma_2$, we have the following result. \begin{thm}The 3-Novikov equation (\ref{3ch}) is a bi-Hamiltonian system, namely, it may be written as where

 herein